Expecting a Baby

 What should I know?

-When making an appointment with the gynaecologist you've chosen, tell them that you are probably pregnant, so you do not have to wait long for an appointment.
-The gynaecologist will take a blood and urine test to make sure you are pregnant, and you and the unborn child are doing well.
-If you are pregnant, you will receive a so-called "Mutterpass", i.e. a booklet in which the results of all the check-ups during pregnancy are going to be recorded.
+If you are pregnant, your gynaecologist will hand you a so-called "Mutterpass", i.e. a booklet in which the results of all the check-ups during pregnancy are going to be recorded.
 You should show this booklet every time you go to your gynaecologist, midwife or hospital.
-Always take your "Mutterpass" with you when you leave home so that in a case of an emergency, every doctor can quickly access the most crucial information about the health condition of you and your baby and your course of pregnancy.
+Always take your “Mutterpass” with you when you leave your home so that any doctors can quickly see the most important information about your health condition, your pregnancy and your baby in case of an emergency.

 In the first months of pregnancy, you should visit your gynaecologist every four weeks- and during the last eight weeks, once every two weeks.
 Your gynaecologist will do a check up to make sure you and your child are healthy.
 At each appointment, your doctor will check your weigh, measure your blood pressure and test your urine and (sometimes) your blood.
 Plus, he/she will check the baby’s heartbeat.
 In the third, sixth and eighth months, an additional ultrasound test is performed to check the fetus's development.
 It is essential that you do not forget these checkups- checkups are the only way your doctor can recognise risks at an early stage and prevent further difficulties.
 Check your "Mutterpass" to find out which tests and checkups are necessary and when.
 "Mutterpass" is the booklet you will be handed at the first checkup when your gynaecologist established that you are pregnant.
 A full list of regular checkups will be recorded in there.